peng-ju/Tri-muon/README.md

-# These notebooks are for visualizing data from Tri-muon experiment
+# These notebooks are for visualizing data from the Tri-muon experiment

 # TrimuonKinematics
 is a guide to plot histgrams